-As a sidenote here, changing your main topic may become available in the future, but for now, think of your main topic as being set in stone, and you will have to live with your choice.
+As a sidenote here, changing your main topic may become an option in the future, but for now, think of your main topic as being set in stone, and you will have to live with your choice for the time being.

 So, again, it’s crucial that you pick the right main topic for you.

 I recommend going with a topic you have the most experience in.
 This is simply the best strategy, as you will have to do the least research, your content will be the best it can be, and it will be very profitable for you very fast.

 If you don’t really have a lot of experience in either one of the topics, I recommend the following approach:

 - from the list of topics, pick several in which you have the most experience, including education about them

 - from that smaller list of topics, pick the ones that interest you the most or you are the most passionate about